Geoogolla/enterprise-docs/docs/administrator-guide/manage-app-settings/open-id-connect-settings.md

         Client Secret
     </td>
     <td>
-        It is a secret key that is used to authorize the applications.
+        It is a secret key used to authorize the applications.
     </td>
 </tr>
 <tr>